 Klipsch diversifies its headphone offering by introducing the Image ONE, the company’s first-ever on-ear sound solution.

-Klipsch becomes the official headphone sponsor of the World Series of Poker® (WSOP), the largest, richest and most prestigious gaming event in the world
+Klipsch becomes the official headphone sponsor of the World Series of Poker® (WSOP).

 Klipsch Group, Inc. makes yet another splash in the industry after introducing five all-new, cross-brand compatible subwoofers.

 Klipsch Group, Inc. is purchased and becomes a wholly-owned subsidiary of Audiovox Corporation (NASDAQ: VOXX).
 Soon after, Fred.
-S. Klipsch transitions to Chairman of the Board and Paul Jacobs is appointed CEO.
+S. Klipsch transitions to a board member of Audiovox and Paul Jacobs is appointed CEO of Klipsch.

 Jamo product design and engineering relocates to the company’s Indianapolis headquarters, while Klipsch Group Europe establishes new headquarters in Paris, France.